Track bicycle: Frame design

 A track frame is specific to its intended use, with emphasis on rigidity and lightness.
 Frames for sprinting seek to maximize rigidity, while those for general racing seek to reduce aerodynamic drag.
 The dropouts or track ends face rearwards to facilitate chain tension adjustment.
 A true track fork, unless aerodynamics are the primary consideration, has round-section blades for greater lateral stiffness when sprinting.
 The crown is sometimes drilled to give the option of mounting a front brake when the bike is used on the road.

 Rules

 The governing body, the Union Cycliste Internationale (UCI), sets limits on design and dimensions as well as the shape and diameter of the tubes used to construct the frame.
 The UCI permits special exceptions for the construction and geometry of track bikes.

 A Keirin bike is a track bike for Keirin races in Japan that meets the strict system of standards of the JKA Foundation (Japan Keirin Autorace Foundation), the governing body for Keirin competitions, still popular under the abbreviation of its predecessor body - NJS (Nihon Jitensha Shinkōkai or the Japanese Bicycle Association).

 Geometry

-A track bicycle frameset differs from one used on the road by having:
+A track bicycle frameset typically differs from one used on the road in the following ways: